 If you're not supposed to be in direct sunlight, shade may seem like the obvious answer for your baby.
 According to the aforementioned Care.com article though, shade offers a false sense of security about UVR protection.
 Although it may provide some relief from heat, sunburn is still possible in the shade.
 In just under an hour, a fair-skinned adult could sunburn sitting in the shade.

 When you are in the sun, you're probably slathering on the sunscreen.
 You may not realize, however, that babies under 6 months old shouldn't use sunscreen, according to the aforementioned Skin Cancer Foundation article.
 This is because their skin is too sensitive.
 It's also a good idea to be aware of holding your baby while sweating and wearing sunscreen, as their skin may be sensitive to the sunscreen on yours.
 You might want to consider a light barrier between their skin and yours, whether that be clothing, a blanket, or even a breathable towel.

-Additionally, if your baby is old enough for sunscreen, apply it 30 minutes before going outside and every two hours after that.
+is old enough for sunscreen, apply it 30 minutes before going outside and every two hours after that.
+9 Get In Water